-On January 16, 1942 one of three B-26s that took off from Elmendorf Field on a ferry flight to the south.
+On January 16, 1942 took off from Elmendorf Field piloted Lt.
+Edward S. Avery by one of three B-26s on a ferry flight to the south.
 Low on fuel, all three Marauders force landed wheels up at Smith River in British Columbia.
 During the crash, the nose section was wrecked.
-Also lost were B-26 40-1501 and B-26 40-1459.
+Also lost were B-26 40-1501 and B-26 40-1464.

 The entire crew was later rescued.

-Recovered by a team funded by David Tallichet / Yesterdays Air Force during September - November 1971.
+During September 1971 to November 1971 this bomber was salvaged by a team funded by David Tallichet / Yesterdays Air Force (YAF).

-As of May 2013 externally restored at the facility.
-Painted in the markings of "Charlys Jewel" with the nose art of a cartoon woman wearing boots, a yellow skirt, black shirt and hat smoking a corn cob pipe.
+As of May 2013 externally restored at MAPS Air Museum.
+Painted with the nickname "Charlys Jewel" with nose art of Mammy Yokum from Li’l Abner cartoon wearing boots, a yellow skirt, black shirt and hat smoking a corn cob pipe.

 MAPS B-26 40-1459

 Thanks to Dave Pawski / MAPS Air Museum, B-26 Crew Chief for additional information

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|